Marco Bellich

-Marco Bellich (born 5 May 1999) is an Italian professional footballer who plays as a centre back for club Juve Stabia.
+Marco Bellich (born 5 May 1999) is an Italian professional footballer who plays as a centre-back for club Juve Stabia.

-Club career
+Career

-Born in Novara, Bellich started his career in local club Novara Calcio.
-He was promoted to the first team in 2017, and made his professional debut on Serie C, as a late substitute, on 16 March 2019 against Cuneo.
+Born in Novara, Bellich started his career at hometown club Novara Calcio.
+He was promoted to the first team in 2017, and made his professional debut in Serie C, as a late substitute, on 16 March 2019 against Cuneo.
 He left the club in August 2021.

-In August 2021, he joined Lucchese.
+In August 2021, Bellich joined Lucchese.

-On 21 July 2022, Bellich signed a three-year contract with Vicenza.
+On 21 July 2022, he signed a three-year contract with Vicenza.

 On 25 August 2023, Bellich moved to Juve Stabia on a two-year contract.